HAVE YOUR SAY: save householders from "woodstove regret"

 - olwynjoyhocking

-Within the first days and weeks of the launch of our 2026 campaign on woodstoves, we've had overwhelming evidence why change is needed.
+Within the first days after the launch of our 2026 campaign on woodstoves, we began to receive overwhelming evidence why change is needed.
 One in 12 homes have installed them - but the pictures here of unused stoves capture the regret of householders who've stopped using them, when they realise the health harms putting them, their loved ones and their neighbours at risk.

 REGRETS OF PEOPLE WHO INSTALLED WOODSTOVES